arrchita/PinterestClone/README.md

 # PinterestClone

+# Project Description
-basic html css clone of the Pinterest app
+a simple html css clone of the Pinterest app using Docker, Minikube and Kubernetes Deployment

+**Note:** All code and repository information can be found in the `master` branch.
+Please switch to the `master` branch to access it.